 The food saver has been a great investment for us.
 Plus, the bags can be reused and are recyclable!
-If you cut them open right at the seam you can wash them out, and reseal!
+If you cut them open right at the seam you can wash them out, and reseal them!
 Once they reach the point of being too small to use, just recycle!
-Alternatively you can use these bags which I find more useful.
+Alternatively, you can use vacuum zip locks which I find more useful.

-They also work great for flour, pasta, veggies, fruits and anything that you need to freeze or or store in bulk!
+They also work great for flour, pasta, veggies, fruits, and anything that you need to freeze or store in bulk!

-We use this unit.
-What’s nice about this unit is it has a hand held sealer to use for for the zip bags and these containers.
-I love using the containers to freeze soups and store veggies and meat in the fridge.
+What’s nice about the food saver is that most models have a handheld sealer to use for the zip bags and containers.
+I love using containers to freeze soups and store veggies and meat in the fridge.
 The larger containers work great to keep coffee beans fresh longer as well.

 If you’re not going to get to your leftovers for a few days throw them into the freezer to keep them fresh.

-Get my guide to freezing food in my resource library here!
+Get my guide to freezing food in my resource library!

-Ok, this one is important because if you’re like me you’ll buy something, put it in the pantry and after a bit wondered what happened to it and buy it again..
-Embarrassing I know, but it’s happened.
+Ok, this one is important because if you’re like me you’ll buy something, put it in the pantry, and after a bit wonder what happened to it and buy it again… Embarrassing I know, but it’s happened.

 Store fruits and veggies properly